Superformula/test-full-stack/README.md

 The client is a simple 'single page application'.
 It utilizes the BE and Google maps to provide an infinite scroll of users and the ability to edit users.

-A summary of the services used by the front end.
+A summary of the services used by the front end - for more information about credentials, see the project readme.

 ```
+Services:
-GCP Google Maps Javascript API
+- GCP Google Maps Javascript API
+- Unsplash

+Credentials:
+- GCP Geocoding API Key
 ```

 ```